MeyevanderGrinten/coastal-runup/README.md

 # License

-This repository is lisenced under
+This repository is licensed under the MIT License.
+See the LICENSE file for more details.